paralus/website/blog/2023-10-27-security-best-practices-with-paralus-falco/index.md

 tags: [paralus, falco]
 ---

-## Security Best Practices for Multi-Tenant Architectures with CNCF projects Paralus and Falco
 Organizations today need to efficiently manage resources, ensure security, and foster innovation—all within shared environments.
 [MultiTenancyCon](https://events.linuxfoundation.org/kubecon-cloudnativecon-north-america/co-located-events/multi-tenancycon/), a co-located event at [KubeCon](https://events.linuxfoundation.org/kubecon-cloudnativecon-north-america/) is where the brightest minds in the industry come together to address these challenges head-on.

 <!--truncate -->